MChatzakis/RDFsim/README.md

 # RDFsim
 <img src="https://github.com/MChatzakis/RDFsim/blob/main/RDFsim/src/main/webapp/icons/rdfsim-logo4.png" alt="RDFsim Logo" height="200">

+This is the official repository of the paper "RDFsim: Similarity-Based Browsing over DBpedia usingEmbeddings", by Yannis Tzitzikas, Manos Chatzakis and Mike Mountantonakis.

 ## What is RDFsim?
 RDFsim is a similarity browsing tool to browse over RDF databases.